!Back pain has many variables and returning to health can be complicated, but it is not impossible.

 Stretching is not good for all conditions.
 Stretching is best utilized with a known diagnosis.
 In some new conditions, people may feel the urge to stretch when tissues are swollen and stretching will further aggravates injured tissues.
 Think of putting stretch or pull on a newly ripped tear in a piece of fabric.
 It would only further tear the tissues.
 Stay away from stretching new injuries and ask a professional for advice on rehabilitation that is condition specific.

 There are many topical creams used for pain relief.
 They are analgesic in nature and may provide temporary relief.
 They increase circulation or numb an area for a period of time.
 Some distribute pain relief to tissues below the skin.
 Best used for muscle aches.
 There are more effective means of pain relief, depending on the cause of the problem, especially if it is related to the joint or disc.

 Castor oil packs: Long used for pain relief and inflammation.
 Castor oil has many healing properties.

 How we sit and stand while working will either support good posture mechanics or strain them.
 Set up sitting desk work stations with forearms and thighs at 90 degrees to the floor and sit up on the sitting bones (ischial tuberosities).
 If you are standing it is best to not lean forward at the waist.
-Potentially shift your weight from foot to foot for equal amounts of time and if possible put one foot up on a stool to keep the lumbar spine in a neutral position.
+Potentially shift your weight from foot to foot for equal amounts of time and if possible put one foot up on a short stool to keep the lumbar spine in a neutral position.
 There are many supportive cushions that can also assist you with finding the best position for your body.